mikolalysenko/surface-nets/README.md

 <img src="https://mikolalysenko.github.io/surface-nets/example/3d.svg">

-4D and higher dimensions are possible, but harder to visualize
+The code *should* work in 4D and higher dimensions, but this is untested and it is harder to visualize.
+(Also, why would you want to bother?)

 # Install